 The purpose of this project is to determine the best model for a scalable process at the junior and senior high school level, starting in the Bronx with the goal of expanding nationwide.

-The objective of the program is to solidify a model that aims to achieve the highest value per dollar spent for a comprehensive training, certification, on-the-job-training (OJT), and career referral program.
+The objective of the program is to solidify a model that aims to achieve the highest value per dollar spent for a comprehensive training, robotics certification, on-the-job-training (OJT), and career referral program.
 The program also aims to generate interest in manufacturing and robotics related careers among high school students in the classroom without the problems associated with self-selection, particularly in regards to engaging young women and underrepresented minorities.

 The Fundamentals of Fabrication (FunFab) Pre-Apprenticeship Training and Certification program addresses five discrete problems that are impeding the ability of manufacturers to replace a growing wave of retirements and increase capacity: